awagmi/quartz/content/notes/Derivatives - The Big Picture.md

 - How decentralized are you?
 	- if things goes down, users can always interact with the smart contract (unlike [DyDx](notes/DyDx.md))
 - How are you dealing with regulations?
-	- Going with the flow, dealing with regulators as they flow
+	- Going with the flow, dealing with regulators as they come
-	- based in singapore (for now lol)
+	- based in Singapore (for now lol)

 [Paradigm](notes/Paradigm.md)